IBM, the world’s largest computer-services provider, said it won a contract to help China build Asia’s largest cloud computing centre by 2016.

 The 620,000 square meter facility, which is to be owned by Range Technology, is expected to be completed in 2016, the companies announced on Tuesday.
-The data center aims to mainly serve government departments from China’s capital and across the country, but will also be open to banks and private enterprises.
+The data centre aims to mainly serve government departments from China’s capital and across the country, but will also be open to banks and private enterprises.

-The cloud-computing center is expected to employ between 60,000 and 80,000 people, according to Ip’s e-mail.
+The cloud-computing centre is expected to employ between 60,000 and 80,000 people, according to Ip’s e-mail.
 Cloud computing allows customers to save money by storing data on remote servers that can be accessed via the Internet.